sap-tutorials/Tutorials/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 >To find out your current target, use `btp --info`.

->To set the target back to the global account, use `btp -ga`.
+>To set the target back to the global account, use `btp target -ga`.

 [DONE]
 [ACCORDION-END]